images

 C19 Supply Chain Officer

-Ministry of Finance-Project Management Unit
+Ministry of Finance – Project Management Unit

 Lesotho

-Master in Supply Chain and Logistics Management Batch 2022
+Master in Supply Chain and Logistics Management | Batch 2022

 My Twin Sister/Friend

 While I am a bit reserved at times, the twin sister is nothing like me, she is a bubbly person, and she knows almost half the population in Lesotho.
 Some of the people I know today are because of her.
 One of the best things about her was her ambition.
 We learned years ago that nurses were actually relocating to the United Kingdom.
 The process on its own is tiring and it needs someone to be both financially stable and patient.
 My twin took a leap of faith and went through the whole process and finally, there were results.
 She left Lesotho to pursue her career in the United Kingdom.
-If I were honest, I would tell you it was a better pill to swallow but I did wish her the best.
-Although many things will never be the same, I hope they will be better ones.
+If I am beinghonest, I would tell you it was a bitter pill to swallow but I did wish her the best.
+Although many things will never be the same, I hope what’s to come will be even better.

 • Share